Clicky

 As the coronavirus spreads rapidly, New York continues to be a hotbed for the virus.
 As of Sunday morning, there were 59,513 confirmed cases in the state, Suffolk County accounting for 5,023 of those positive tests.

-Due to high number of COVID-19 numbers in the tri-state area, the CDC issued a travel advisory.
+Due to high number of COVID-19 cases in the tri-state area, the CDC issued a travel advisory.

 The CDC urges residents of New York, New Jersey, and Connecticut to refrain from non-essential domestic travel for 14 days effective immediately,” the agency wrote on its website on Saturday.